-Public Consortium Private Participation in a network (building a A blockchain is used while building a A blockchain is used only within a specific organization. consensus and conducting mining) is consensus only among members who can be trusted with each other to some Building a consensus is quite easy as open to anyone. extent, such as members of a specific the mechanism is open only to the Methods of building a consensus are relevant organization. important in order to eliminate company group. malicious participants.
+Public Consortium Private Participation in a network (building a A blockchain is used while building a A blockchain is used only within a consensus and conducting mining) is consensus only among members who specific organization. open to anyone. can be trusted with each other to some Building a consensus is quite easy as l Methods of building a consensus are extent, such as members of a specific the mechanism is open only to the important in order to eliminate company group. relevant organization. malicious participants.
 Building a consensus is easier as participants are all identified.